brian32768/svxlink-docker/README.md

 # svxlink-docker

 SvxLink is a project that develops software targeting the ham radio community.
 It started out as an EchoLink application for Linux back in 2003 but has now evolved to be something much more advanced.

+This project builds svxlink in a docker container; that includes svxreflector.
+It will work on either a x64 system or a Raspberry Pi.

 ## About this fork